NV7150/MrSyncMiddleware/Middleware/protocol.md

 that used to communicate real field (assumed MR/AR) and virtual space (assumed VR or Digital Twin concept).<br>

+## Specifics
+### Pub/Sub based data translation
+- Each data will be delivered only if you subscribe it
+- The subscribe data is pushed as soon as when it is published

+### Return subscribing

 ## Base Protocol